 The puzzles and narrative for Murdoch Mysteries will be the same as the initial game that was at George Brown House.
 The difference is that the game will be built into the Stable Coachman’s House on the grounds of Casa Loma; so the layout and game mechanics might differ slightly, but generally the game is the same Murdoch Mysteries escape adventure as the original one.

 I want to play with my friends only.
 What should I do?

-If you would like a team with your friends and do not want other players to join you, please purchase all 12 tickets for the time slot that suits you.
-See more games on our parties and groups page or email us at email@example.com.
+If you would like a team with your friends and do not want other players to join you, please purchase all 12 tickets for the time slot that suits you or email us at firstname.lastname@example.org.

 I cannot find any dates that I can attend.
 When do future tickets go on sale?

 Do you have a waiting or cancellation list or rush tickets?

 On our booking form, just click the ‘wait list’ button for the date you’re interested in.
 If the date becomes available, emails will be sent out to the waiting list in the order in which they registered – sign up now to make sure you’re one of the first to know!